 If a person in need of a service/support animal will be in the vehicle, please ensure that the minor is supervised at all times, especially when in the presence of the animal.
-The minor shall not disrupt the service/support animal and the parents/guardians of the child shall be notified at least 3 days in advance.
+The minor shall not disrupt the service animal and the parents/guardians of the child shall be notified at least 3 days in advance.
+Please refer to USF's Animals on Campus Resource page for further information.
 Changes to transportation arrangements shall be made at the parent/guardian's discretion.